Torfinn Thomesen Huvenes

 • To what extent is moral disagreement different from scientific disagreement?

 The fact that questions about disagreement are relevant to a many different areas of philosophy, is one of the things that I find attractive about disagreement as a research topic.
-While my background is in philosophy of language and epistemology, I am interested in a wide range of topics, both related and unrelated to disagreement, in metaethics, metaphysics, philosophy of logic, philosophy of mind, and philosophy of science.
+I am currently particularly interested in questions related to political disagreement.

 More information about my published research is available on my website.